cemac/sc-python/_episodes/09-plotting.md

 ---
 ## [`matplotlib`](https://matplotlib.org/) is the most widely used scientific plotting library in Python.

-*   Commonly use a sub-library called [`matplotlib.pyplot`](https://matplotlib.org/api/pyplot_api.html).
+*   Commonly use a sub-library called [`matplotlib.pyplot`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.html#module-matplotlib.pyplot).
-*   The Jupyter Notebook will render plots inline if we ask it to using a "magic" command.
+*   The Jupyter Notebook will render plots inline by default.

 ~~~
-%matplotlib inline
 import matplotlib.pyplot as plt
 ~~~
 {: .language-python}